HermesBoots/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 ## Student to Disk and Reload
 Loading attributes of a Student based on deserialized dictionary.

+## Search and Update
+Inserting new lines in a file when certain patterns are found.

 ## Log Parsing
 Parsing server logs as they are sent and printing statistics based on them.